webauthn4j/webauthn4j/README.md

 ## How to use

-Parse and Validation on Registration
+Parse and Validation on WebAuthn registration

+If your would like to validate Apple App Attest, please see the reference.

 ```java
 // Client properties
 byte[] attestationObject = null /* set attestationObject */;